Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

 \subsection{Super-Earths: Rocky or Icy?}

 As discussed above, the migration model has been shown to produce mostly ice-rich super-Earths~\citep[see][]{raymondetal18}.
-This conflicts with current thinking that the super-Earths closest to the parent star -- and perhaps the majority of all super-Earths -- are mostly rocky~\citep{owenjackson12,lopezfortney13,owenwu17,lopezetla17,jinmordasinietal18}.
+This is in conflict with the results of atmospheric photoevaporation models, which suggest that the super-Earths closest to the parent star -- and perhaps the majority of all super-Earths -- are mostly rocky~\citep{owenjackson12,lopezfortney13,owenwu17,lopezetla17,jinmordasinietal18}.
+The water-rich composition of super-Earths in our nominal simulations is probably more consistent with interior modeling of the composition of super-Earths, which suggests that super-Earths larger than 2-3$\rearth$ are water-rich worlds \citep{zengetal19}.

-In this subsection we first examine the compositions of close-in super-Earths from the simulations presented above.
-Then we perform additional sets of simulations with different assumptions to find the conditions needed to form rocky super-Earths.
+In this section we first examine the compositions of close-in super-Earths from the simulations presented above.
+Then, inspired by the current debate on the true nature of super-Earths, we perform additional sets of simulations with different assumptions to find the conditions needed to form rocky super-Earths.